-- Seagull's military car pack: A pack by The Oddly Seagull that adds some neat military vehicles like a Humvee and Defender.
-Multiple camo varieties means there's a vehicle for every base.
+- Military Car Pack: Adds some neat military vehicles.
+Multiple camo varieties means there's a vehicle for every base location.

 - Moonspire Metropolitan Motors: Aunuli's pack adds a nice selection of busses with configurable destination boards that are a must-have for any city.

 - Merlyn's Luxurious Vehicles Pack: Like it says on the tin, this pack adds luxurious vehicles like limos, Mercedes, and Range Rovers.

 - Jerembla airportpcak P1: A small pack that adds airport vehicles (currently only a Firetruck).

 - Caterpillar Pack: A pack by Blue20Boy17 and Fsendventd that adds more dozers than you can shake a stick at.

 - Heavy Industrial Pack: A pack from Adam R.K. with very detailed models.
 Currently only contains a Peterbilt.